John Burton (scholar)

 John Burton, D.D.
 (1696–1771) was an English clergyman and academic, a theological and classical scholar.

-Life
+Biography

 Burton was born at Wembworthy, Devon, where his father Samuel Burton was rector.
 He was educated partly at Okehampton and Blundell's School, Tiverton in his native county, and partly at Ely, where he was placed on his father's death by the Rev. Samuel Bentham, the first cousin of his mother.
 In 1713 he was elected as a scholar of Corpus Christi College, Oxford, and took his degree of B. A. on 27 June 1717, shortly after which he became the college tutor.
 He proceeded M.A.
 24 March 1720-1, was elected probationary fellow 6 April following, and admitted actual fellow 4 April 1723.